enemonsieur/offis_repo/PROJECTS/OFFIS/220801_1 Design Stress inducing Task.md

 Is the stress inducing factors has to be on a daily basis?
-Like
+Like specific things happening (change in work environment, working with a hard task) Or more global like LT satisfaction, lack of career advancement, or working with difficult collegues?